menu-control

 “By contrast, the RJC is proud that Senate Republicans voted in unanimous opposition to this betrayal of Israel and the empowering of the terrorist regime in Tehran,” Brooks said.
 “After the horrors of October 7, 2023, America must continue to support the destruction of Hamas and the restoration of deterrence by backing Israel resolutely as it pursues its sensible and necessary military objectives.”

-Jewish Democratic Council of America CEO Halie Soifer said her organization opposes cuts or conditions on U.S. military assistance to Israel and applauds the majority of Senate Democrats for defeating the resolutions.
+Jewish Democratic Council of America CEO Halie Soifer said her organization opposes cuts or conditions on US military assistance to Israel and applauds the majority of Senate Democrats for defeating the resolutions.

-“The Democratic Party stands with Israel as it faces grave security threats from Iran and its proxies, Hamas, and Hezbollah," Soifer said.
-"As the Biden White House stated in a memo to the Senate, 'Now is the time to focus pressure on Hamas to release the hostages and stop the war.
+“As the Biden White House stated in a memo to the Senate, ‘Now is the time to focus pressure on Hamas to release the hostages and stop the war.
 Cutting off arms from Israel would put this goal even further out of reach and prolong the war, not shorten it.’

 Earlier Wednesday, JDCA urged its supporters to sign petitions encouraging their respective lawmakers to vote against the resolutions.

-Democratic Majority for Israel CEO Mark Mellman said the "dangerous and counterproductive resolutions are a betrayal of our ally, Israel, as it fights a defensive war" which is why the majority of Democratic senators voted to defeat them.
+Democratic Majority for Israel CEO Mark Mellman said the “dangerous and counterproductive resolutions are a betrayal of our ally Israel as it fights a defensive war,” which is why the majority of Democratic senators voted to defeat them.

 “Today, Democrats reaffirmed, once again, that the majority of our party stands firmly with the Israeli people and supports Israel’s security, especially in this critical time,” Mellman said in a statement.
 “While a few vocal anti-Israel voices in our party often get outsized attention, the majority of Senate Democrats remain steadfast in support of Israel’s sovereignty and right to self-defense.”

-Mellman called civilian deaths in Gaza and Lebanon tragic, adding the responsibility for those deaths lies squarely with Hamas, Hezbollah, and Iran.
+Mellman called civilian deaths in Gaza and Lebanon tragic, adding that the responsibility for those deaths lies squarely with Hamas, Hezbollah, and Iran.

 ×